Join the Society

 Do I need to read music?

 The short answer to this question is yes.
 However don’t let this put you off if you feel your music reading abilities are relatively basic.
-As long as you are able to read the notes, you might be surprised at how quickly your reading skills improve.
+As long as you are able to read the notes, you might be surprised at how quickly your reading skills will improve.

 Do I need to audition?